Axially Loaded Pile Analysis

 Pile is modelled as an elastic structural member having

-pile material.
-The soil support providing the shaft friction is
+the pile material.
+The soil support providing the shaft

-modelled by a set of side springs based on t-z curves.
-The tip
+friction is modelled by a set of side springs based on t-z

 The software supports both ‘Elastic Bi-linear’ and